divraj/divraj.github.io/_posts/2025-11-09-india-is-overrated.md

 12) India's judicial system is overburdened this post explains better than I can [here](https://x.com/captgouda24/status/1982138471792644348?s=46){:target="_blank"}

-13) Indias overwhelming think with a Malthusian lens citing overpopulation and looting by the British as a cause for poverity.
+13) Indian's overwhelming think with a Malthusian lens citing overpopulation and looting by the British as a cause for poverity.
 Idea is very well articulated in this Marginal Revolution comment [here](https://marginalrevolution.com/marginalrevolution/2025/11/the-influence-of-malthus-in-india.html){:target="_blank"}

 14) "An interesting, novel to me argument for Indo-pessimism: basically, if China locks down commodities from the global South and remains industry-heavy, India will need to make CNY somehow to access this market, and their revenue flow is too Anglo-dependent." [tweet](https://x.com/teortaxesTex/status/1986763803846144222){:target="_blank"} .
 Over dependence on services for exports ( around 44% of GDP ) creates a huge void that can be created by the arrival of AGI.